arslan-112/Flappy-Bird/README.md

 # Flappy-Bird
 Simple flappy bird game created using the Pygame library in Python.
-First ever GUI project I workedo on.
+First ever GUI project I worked on.